The Source of the Nile is still in Jinja, Uganda.

 Jinja, situated on Lake Victoria and the River Nile, is also the Keeper of the Source of the River and the gateway to adrenaline-pumping adventures and leisure where you can relax and chill out.

-Jinja is best known for adventure, especially White-Water Adventure, including Wild waters rafting and kayaking.
-Other adrenaline-pumping adventures include Bungee Jumping, even at night.
-Jet Boating up the rapids, Sunset Cruises with sundowner drinks.
+Jinja is best known for adventure, especially White-Water Adventure, including Wild water rafting and kayaking.
+Other adrenaline-pumping experiences include Bungee Jumping, Jet Boating up the rapids even at night, and Sunset Cruises with sundowner drinks.

-On the more leisurely side, visit the Original Park and take a motorboat cruise or a Sunset Nile Cruise, with drinks and snacks.
-Or simply sit at your hotel or lodge overlooking the river and read a book.
+On the more leisurely side, visit the Original Park and take a motorboat or Sunset Nile Cruise with drinks and snacks.
+Or sit at your hotel or lodge overlooking the River and read a book.

-A visit to the Source of the Nile is a must for visitors to Uganda.
-We can include it in your Safari with us.
+A visit to the Source of the Nile is a must for visitors to Uganda, and we can include it in your Safari with us.
 It is best to make it an overnight visit and spend a while on the Nile in Jinja.
-The following day do one or two of the things that one can do and see in Jinja on the Nile.
+The following day, one or two things that one can do and see in Jinja on the Nile.
 Not all adventures are adrenaline-producing.
-Some can be rather relaxing, such as fishing, birding, a family float trip, a hike along the river, or a village Visit, on the Gentle side of Jinja.
+Some can be relaxing, such as fishing, birding, a family float trip, a hike along the River, or a village Visit on the Gentle side of Jinja.

-The source of the Nile park is a most pleasant place and has tremendous potential.
+SNile Park’s source is a pleasant place with tremendous potential.
 The boat ride to the exact spot where Lake Victoria and the Nile merge provides some great picture opportunities for you.

 A visit to the Source of the Nile is followed by lunch at a restaurant overlooking the Nile.
-Add to that a visit to the town of Jinja with its Colonial and Indian architecture.
-Along with a visit to Itanda Falls, where you can witness the power of the ancient river.
+Add to that a visit to Jinja, with its Colonial and Indian architecture, and Itanda Falls, where you can witness the power of the ancient River.

 A sunset cruise from quiet to a Booze Cruise can be taken before and until sunset.
 Sunset is around 6:40 pm, and darkness sets in after 7 pm.